isomerpages/moe-bukitviewpri/_bvps-experience/Visual and Performing Arts/Indian Dance.md

 ---
 <p>Indian Dance in BVPS serves as a platform for students to appreciate the
 fine aesthetics of dance.
-Students are exposed to different genres of dance, including classical, contemporary and fusion.&nbsp;</p>
+Students are exposed to different genres of dance, including classical, contemporary and fusion.
-<p>Students also get to broaden their knowledge in both the theoretical and
+<br>Students also get to broaden their knowledge in both the theoretical and
-cultural aspects of Indian dance, thus developing a sense of deep rootedness and love for the art form.&nbsp;</p>
+cultural aspects of Indian dance, thus developing a sense of deep rootedness and love for the art form.
-<p>Our dancers develop strong friendships and bond as they learn from one
+<br>Our dancers develop strong friendships and bond as they learn from one
 another.
-They also learn to overcome challenges through strong team spirit and being resilient.</p>
+They also learn to overcome challenges through strong team spirit and being resilient.
 <table style="minWidth: 50px">
 <colgroup>
 <col>